-- KBN oversees a diversified loan portfolio of USD 35bn\.
-This reflects a market share of approx. 50% of client borrowings.
-100% of Norway's 15 counties and 357 municipalities are borrowing clients of KBN. - KBN's clients all have equal access to KBN funding, at comparable levels in order to deliver welfare services on behalf of the central government. - KBN loans are used to implement a broad range of key social projects.
+- KBN oversees a diversified loan portfolio of USD 36bn\.
+This reflects a market share of approx. 50% of client borrowings. - All of Norway's 15 counties and 357 municipalities are borrowing clients of KBN. - KBN loans are used to implement a broad range of key social projects.